benfurber/datadashboard/README.md

 http://learnjsdata.com/group_data.html

 ### Tech debt
-- Graph and table scripts aren't functions
+- Data summary file isn't a function
+- Loads of modules installed that I tried and then disregarded